luxumbra/foresite-freelance/src/content/projects/metafest-croatia.md

 To support a dynamic and evolving schedule, I integrated the Google Calendar API via a custom Node.js backend, hosted securely on an encrypted remote server and managed with PM2.
 The backend fetched updated schedule data every minute, automatically triggering a rebuild and redeploy of the static frontend.
 This approach kept the site fully up-to-date, stayed within deployment allowances, and ensured attendees always had the latest speaker and event information.

 The beautiful site was designed by Trolleo who works as a craft beer packaging designer.
-During the build we needed to add in a number if featurs not included in the original designs so I took on the task of designing them within the bounds of the original design.
+During the build we needed to add in a number of features not included in the original designs so I took on the task of designing them within the bounds of the original design.

-The site also featured dual-mode e-commerce integration: attendees could purchase tickets either via a Croatian card processor or with crypto through a Web3 wallet connection.
+The site also featured a hybrid card and crypto e-commerce integration: attendees could purchase tickets either via a Croatian card processor or with crypto through a Web3 wallet connection.
 Both flows were designed to deliver a consistent, user-friendly experience across payment methods.